 - Light, airy soil such as potting soil or compost

-- Fertilizer such as azomite, if needed
+- Fertilizer such as azomite, if needed (add to soil according to fertilizer instructions)

 - Rinse seeds and remove debris or stones.